vijay-khanna/containers-basics-and-beyond/Step-by-Step-Guide/Lab-090-Last-Lab-Clean-Up/README.md

     Select the environment created and pick delete
 ```

+* **Verify VPC for EKS Cluster is deleted**
+> Check in VPC Console, and check that the VPC is deleted. there might be a need to delete some components in case some custom resources were created using kubectl commands.

 * **Verify CloudFormation Stacks are deleted**
 > check the CloudFormation Stack deletion for the EKS-Cluster and Cloud9 Stacks.